Workshop support for instructors

 Top 5 Academic Success Strategies

 Do you want to learn how to succeed in your courses, but only have 50 minutes to spend in a workshop?
-Covering the basics of effective time management, note-taking in lectures, reading, and studying, this is the workshop for you!
+Covering the basics of effective time management, note-taking in lectures, reading, and studying, this is the workshop that has it all!

 Educational Goals: Students learn how to use several time management tools and strategies, as well as how to implement active learning through hand-writing lecture notes; testing understanding while reading; and employing practice testing.